 - Guo Z. et al., Aerosol and Surface Distribution of Severe Acute Respiratory Syndrome Coronavirus 2 in Hospital Wards, Wuhan, China, 2020.
 Emerg Infect Dis.
 2020;26(7):1583-1591.

 - Power Measurements and Battery Life Estimates

 - SASS Series Collection Efficiency chart

 - Candidate Disinfectants for Research International Products

-- SASS 2300 technology used by Lawrence Livermore National Laboratory in their Autonomous Pathogen Detection System (APDS) This is a 7.80MB PDF
+- SASS 2300 technology used by Lawrence Livermore National Laboratory in their Autonomous Pathogen Detection System (APDS)

-- Bluetooth Biolink™Wireless Units provide plug-and-play wireless communication between any Research International product and a remote PC or laptop.
+- Bluetooth Biolink™ Wireless Units provide plug-and-play wireless communication between any Research International product and a remote PC or laptop.

 The SASS 2300 collects both particulates and water-soluble chemical vapors from the air.
 These materials are extracted from the sampled air and trapped in a small volume of liquid that can be removed at any time for analysis.
 Distilled water is typically the sample liquid of choice and no additives or surfactants are required for high efficiency.
 Trace aerosol concentrations can be amplified by extending the sampling time to hours or days.

 Air is drawn in through a threaded adapter on the unit's exterior.
 This adapter allows the mounting of your own accessories such as flexible intake tubes, filters and nozzles.
 A built-in peristaltic pump can transfer liquid samples to an external analyzer for immediate analysis, or to a sample vial filling station mounted on the back of the unit.
 This filling station is convenient for dispensing all or a part of the liquid sample into a dropper bottle of the type used with lateral flow bioassay tickets.